mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 #### Database for Mathesar's internal usage
 You'll need to:

-- Create a PostgreSQL database for Mathesar's internal usage.
 - Create a database user for Mathesar to use.
-The user should be a `SUPERUSER`, [see PostgreSQL docs for more information](https://www.postgresql.org/docs/13/sql-createrole.html).
+- Create a PostgreSQL database for Mathesar's internal usage owned by that database user, [see PostgreSQL docs for more information](https://www.postgresql.org/docs/9.0/ddl-priv.html)
 - Ensure that this database can accept network connections from the machine you're installing Mathesar on.
 - Have the following information for this database handy before installation:
     - Database hostname